avoss19/CSCI474-Project2/README.txt

 Compile instructions:
-In order to compile the files, run:
+In order to compile the file, run:

-		gcc fileName.c
+		gcc project2WithAllAlgorithms.c

-As of now, each algorithm is implemented in a separate file.
-In order to test each algorithm, compile each .c file separately and then run it with the same input file that holds the simulated page address stream.

 Run instructions:
 After compilation, you can run the compile program with the command: